Burano is an island in the Lagoon of Venice. It is located to the north of Venice, very near Torcello, and is famous for its lacemaking.

 The island with about 4,000 inhabitants has a curious leaning bell tower that is visible from a distance.

 Burano has become one of the most visited islands for its colourful houses.
-Every so often, it is compulsory for the neighbours to paint the façades of their homes and they are not allowed to choose the colour, but are notified of the specific chromaticity according to where their residence is located.
+Every so often, it is compulsory for the neighbours to paint the façades of their homes and they are not allowed to choose the colour, but are notified of the specific shade according to where their residence is located.
 A legend is told that the houses were painted with bright and cheerful colours so that the sailors could see them on the gloomy and foggy days.

 The easiest ways of getting to Burano from Venice are the following: